julianjumper/Chip8-Emulator/README.md

 ## Installation
 Just install the package, unzip the archive and open a program (any `.ch8`-file) by drag-and-dropping it onto the `Chip-8.exe`.
 ![screenrecording pong](https://github.com/jmjumper/Chip8-Emulator/blob/master/screen/chip8.gif)
+This flicker effect you might notice in this example is characteristic of CHIP-8.
+Pixels that are updated are actually XORed, which causes them to be constantly turned on and off.

 ---